 Players will also record reputation they gained or lost at this time.
 Reputation is only tracked by the five largest houses; minor factions do not have enough influence for a mercenary company's reputation with them to matter.
 While in the in service of House Davion, House Kurita, House Liao, House Marik, or House Steiner, some objectives will allow you to increase your reputation with them by 1, to a maximum of 10.
 If you took a contracts from one of these houses but failed to accomplish any objectives in the contract, reduce your reputation with them by 1, to a minimum of -10.
 Reputation can open up opportunities for contracts that might not other wise be available.
 Contracts are typically handled by the MRB, but if you have enough reputation with a house, they might deal with you directly, even if you are a pirate.
 Be careful when dealing with the houses in this manner: if you earn less than your opponent while on a pirate contract, your reputation with the contracting house will decrease by 1.
 If you earn more than your opponent while on a pirate contract, your reputation with your opponent's employer will drop by 1 to a minimum of -10 (if the employer was one of the five houses).
 Pirates who get on the wrong side of the houses may find themselves as the target of a contract if they are not careful.

 Not all salvaged wrecks are equal.
 Unless something really bad happened, a wreck can be repaired and returned to service.
-If the unit was destroyed due to an ammunition detonation or some other cataclysmic effect, it is not repairable, but half of the remaining tonnage can be converted to SP.
+If the unit was destroyed due to an ammunition detonation or some other cataclysmic effect, it is not repairable, but is instead scrapped and turned to SP (see scrapping here).

 Players should record their salvaged wrecks on their transaction sheet.
 The transaction type is "Salvage," the added assets are the units they salvaged, the date is the date the game was played, and the player on the other side of the contract should sign it.
 Any SP gained from completely destroyed wrecks can also be added with this entry.